bb30/adbackup/README.md

 # adbackup [![Build Status](https://travis-ci.org/DonatJR/adbackup.svg?branch=master)](https://travis-ci.org/DonatJR/adbackup)
-backup tool for android written in rust
+backup tool for android written in rust which can either be used as a module and as a cli-tool